passcod/blook/2017-jan-10-monthly-update.md

 ## Music

-Didn't listen to anything new until the New Year, as is my habit.
+I didn't listen to anything new until the New Year, as is my habit.
 During the year, all the music I like goes into a big playlist called "Sort".
 Then at the end of the year I pick a name for my yearly playlist based on stars (first one was "Level Orion", then came "Rain Stars", "Llama Shepherd", and this year's